sassycomapp/paddle-plugin/Docs/Systems_Descriptions/Github VC/_Kilocode git commands.md

 ## Open a Pull Request (simple)

 Push your branch, then on GitHub click **“Compare & pull request”** (base: `main`, compare: `work_in_progress`).

+## Change to Main/ Change to Branch
+git switch main
+git switch work_in_progress